An exploration of the black hole entropy in Gauss-Bonnet gravity via the Weyl tensor: Dimensional Analysis

+where $A=\frac{9M_1^2}{2}$ and $B=21M_1^3$ are constants independent of $r$.
 The classical theory of general relativity and generalizations like Gauss-Bonnet gravity are expected to break down at extremely small radii where we expect a quantum theory of gravity to have large effects.
-In particular, these theories are invalid at the spacetime singularity ($r=0$) so we bound the integral below by Planck's constant $l_p$ in Eq.(\ref{002.Int}).
-In this case, we find that the essential contribution\footnote{The essential contribution are the highest order non-zero terms in $\frac{R_5}{l_p}$} to the integral comes from the $r\approx l_p$ piece which gives
+In particular, these theories are invalid at the spacetime singularity ($r=0$) so we bound the integral below by Planck's constant $l_p$ in Eq.(\ref{002.ECI}).
+In this case, we find that the highest order contribution in $\frac{R_5}{l_p}$ at zeroth and first order in $\alpha$ comes from the small radius (i.e $r \rightarrow l_p$)\footnote{In other words, $n_1$ and $n_2$ can be extracted from the integral near $r\approx l_p$} (see \ref{002.AA}).